What is Pipe Insulation Made From?

 Make sure to get this taken care of as early as possible to prevent problems from arising.
 If you haven’t already put insulation on your outside pipes, it isn’t too late.
 Take the steps now to protect your home from freezing pipes.
 You will find this far easier than dealing with the problem once it occurs.

-Installing extra pipe insulation is important, especially during the winter.
+Installing extra pipe insulation is important, especially as the Utah temperatures begin to drop.
 If you forgot to do this to your exposed pipes and had a problem, call us at Shamrock Plumbing.
-We can help get the problem taken care of, and advise you on how to best protect your pipes.
-If your pipes are still exposed, make sure to install the insulation now before a major problem can occur.
+We offer plumbing services in the Salt Lake City, UT area and will happily offer you advice and assistance with any plumbing concerns.